 What is hollowcore?

 Hollowcore gets its name from large cast voids in the section during the manufacturing process.
-The hollowcore’s large voids are used to reduce the weight of the system and increase spans.
-Prestressing steel is included in the section to further increase the span to depth ratio and increase the load bearing capacity of the individual members.
-Due to the hollowcore sections properties, they are often an economical solution for floor systems.
+The large voids in hollowcore are used to reduce the weight of the system and increase spans.
+Prestressing steel is included in the section to further increase the span-to-depth ratio and increase the load-bearing capacity of the individual members.
+Hollowcore properties, often make it an economical solution for floor systems.

 Hollowcore slabs can be finished in various ways to suit structural load requirements.
 If a field topping is not needed, the keyways between the individual hollowcore elements can be grouted to facilitate horizontal shear transfer.
 When a topping slab is specified in the design, the surface of the hollowcore can have a raked finish to enable composite action and horizontal shear transfer.